Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Acknowledgement

 \section{Acknowledgement}

 The authors were partially supported by the FWF (Austrian Science Fund) funded SFB \#F65 and the FWF-doctoral school W 1245.
-The first author acknowledges fruitful discussions with Miguel Rodrigues that led to Proposition \ref{Prop319}(b).
+The first author acknowledges fruitful discussions with Miguel Rodrigues that led to Proposition \ref{Prop319}(b), \bea{as well as with Wolfgang Herfort}.